BigCommerce vs Magento: The Complete Guide

 Vetted Apps & Custom App Development

-Like Magento, BigCommerce’s API encourages third-party app development (similar to Magento extensions).
-Unlike Magento, BigCommerce vets apps in their store to ensure security and stability.
+When comparing BigCommerce vs Magento, it's important to note that BigCommerce’s API encourages third-party app development (similar to Magento extensions).
+However, unlike Magento, BigCommerce vets apps in their store to ensure security and stability.
 Additionally, BigCommerce developers can develop custom apps with less effort and time than Magento.

 BigCommerce comes with powerful security against hacking.
 BigCommerce is also PCI compliant and ISO/IEC 27001 certified, which is the gold standard for protecting your customer data with mandated enhanced security.